I was born in 1996.

 So when I stumbled into my thirteenth year with A cup boobs and short brown hair, this was what things were like.
 The media we watched was still heavily influenced by what was shown or what was shown on the one TV was in our house.
 This was prior to the days of GLEE where Kurt and Blaine became the power couple (gay people didn't exist on prime time television).
 Social media wasn't that social when you only had a handful of friends.

 We weren't exposed to widespread social media.
 The kind that individuals can post a short sentence Tumblr post and have it reach the computer screens of individuals everywhere.
-Our social media accounts were limited to the people in our small towns, who shared small town views and lived small town dreams.
+Our social media accounts were limited to the people in our small towns, who shared small-town views and lived small-town dreams.
 Now there are worldwide conversations.
 We have events such as Project for Awesome hosted by John Green.
-A few years back we just had Twilight and the swarm of vampire related novels.
+A few years back we just had Twilight and the swarm of vampire-related novels.

 I remember sitting in art class, making sketches when the song Love Story by Taylor Swift broke.
 I got Swift's sophomore album for my thirteenth in a package: a black bra with rhinestones up near the strap and a denim vest.
-This was in my phase of my life when I wore black skinny jeans and thought I was part of a band.
+This was in the phase of my life when I wore black skinny jeans and thought I was part of a band.
 The album became my collection of anthems, even though I never kissed a boy before.

 When I was fourteen I cut my hair short.